Occupational Therapy Groups for Social Skills and Life Skills

 Want to join a group?
 Review the group descriptions below and contact us.

-We have groups for:
+We offer groups for:

 - Children (ages 5-7)